MarkHopper24/barcodrod.io/README.md

 ## Emailware

 barcodrod.io is an [emailware](https://en.wiktionary.org/wiki/emailware).
 If you liked using this app or it has helped you in any way, I'd like you send me an email at <mark.hopper24@gmail.com> letting me know anything you'd want to share about this software.
 I'd really appreciate it!

-## Usage

-You can install barcodrod.io from the Microsoft Store [HERE](https://www.microsoft.com/store/apps/9PHMXNX36SZZ).

 ## Credits